ibm-cloud-docs/Backup/configure-SQLDB-backup.md

      {: tip}

    - In the Log File Options list, select the level of detail for job logging.
 For more information, see [Log file options](#SQLDBLogfile).
-   - For new backup jobs, the encryption method is AES 256 bit.
+   - For new backup jobs, the encryption method is Advanced Encryption Standard (AES) 256 bit.
 Existing jobs can have other encryption methods.
 For more information, see [Encryption settings](#SQLDBEncrypt).
    - In the Password and Confirm Password boxes, enter an encryption password.
 You can also enter a password hint in the Password Hint box.
 8. In the Select Databases for Backup box, select the database that you want to back up.
    - To add specific databases to the backup job, select the checkbox for each database, and then click Include.
 The included databases appear in the Backup Set box.